GonzaloHernandez10/ecommerce-sales-analysis/docs/eda_notes.md

 JOIN orders AS o   ON o.order_id    = oi.order_id
 WHERE o.order_status IN ('delivered', 'shipped');

--- Verificación de cuentas ordenes, con estatus 'delivered' o 'shipped', no tienen una -- calificación registrada
+-- Órdenes sin calificación del cliente
 SELECT COUNT(*) AS nulos_calificacion
 FROM orders AS o
 WHERE NOT EXISTS (